Xilinx/kria-bist/docs/src/modules/motor.md

    channels PhaseA, PhaseB and PhaseC are measured using getCurrent() motor control function.
    The measured currents are averaged out of 100 samples of readings for each channel and verified to be below predefined threshold value of 0.05A for the test to pass.

    The config parameter for the test is described below:

     * label: The test label

-5. run_motor_curr_adc_fb_modespeed_test() - In this test, the ADC currents are validated to read back the current values in the predefined range in 'Speed' mode with rpm set to 1000.
+5. run_motor_curr_adc_fb_modeopenloop_test() - In this test, the ADC currents are validated to read back the current values in the predefined range in 'Open Loop' mode.
    The ADC current feedback values of channels PhaseA, PhaseB and PhaseC are measured using getCurrent() motor control function.
 The measured currents are averaged out of 100 samples of readings for each channel and verified to be in the range of 0.01A - 0.5A for the test to pass.

    The config parameters for the test are described below:

     * label: The test label